olivejp/firebase-angular-lib/README.md

 `npm publish`

+## UPDATE : 25/08/2020 - Build and publish with schematics

+If you want to buildyour project with schematics and publish the whole pack to npm

+Upgrade your lib version in the firebase-angular-lib/package.json

+Then call :

+`npm run build-all-and-publish`

 ## Test in local

 To test the library before publish it.
 You can go to the dist/firebase-angular-lib and type :